s427/MARL/readme.md

 ## Version history

 - v.
+2.13
+  - [NEW] in the Tools panel:
+    - New setting: "Auto-play and loop GIFs" (ie. videos that are less than 10 seconds and have no sound).
+    - New option in the "Default panel" field: "— None —", if you don't want to display any panel when loading the app.
+    - Both can also be set via `config.js` (in server mode).
+  - In related news, if the "Combine panels" option is activated, it is now possible to completely close all panels (instead of always having one panel opened, as was previously the case).
+"Default panel: Last panel used" will also take this into account.
+  - Various small fixes and improvements.
+- v.
 2.12
   - [Issue #17](https://github.com/s427/MARL/issues/17) - When multiple archives are loaded, display the author avatar next to each post
   - [Issue #18](https://github.com/s427/MARL/issues/18) - New options related to images: Compact layout, Hide missing alt text indicator (see "Tools" panel)